cristinaguimaraes/new-relic/README.md

 assets: folder to store the static resource (font-face: HelveticaNeue and HelveticaNeue-Bold).

-components: folder where there are the React components
+components: folder where there are the React components.

-hooks: folder to store the custom hook
+hooks: folder to store the custom hook (useRequest).

 pages: folder where there are the pages as if were paths.